-This project is a redevelopment project of the existing pavement area and driveways.
+This project is a redevelopment project of the existing pavement and gravel areas, as well as the driveways.
 The proposed project meets all the stormwater standards.
-A Source Control and Pollution Prevention Plan, Construction Period Pollution Prevention and Erosion and Sedimentation

-Control Plan, has been incorporated into this report.
+A Source Control and Pollution Prevention Plan, Construction Period Pollution Prevention and Erosion and Sedimentation Control Plan, has been incorporated into this report.
 An Illicit Discharge Compliance Statement can be found in Standard 10.

-Standard #8: Construction Period Pollution Prevention and Erosion and Sediment Control A Construction Period Pollution Prevention and Sedimental Control Plan is provided on the site plans, including erosion control barrier locations and construction notes.
+Standard #8: Construction Period Pollution Prevention and Erosion and Sediment Control

+A Construction Period Pollution Prevention and Sedimental Control Plan is provided on the site plans, including erosion control barrier locations and construction notes.
 A Long Term Pollution Prevention Plan is included in Attachment A.